CodingWithTushar/CRM-Ticket-System/README.md

+If Signup will not Work Log In Credentails are :- Tushar7531@gmail.com
+Tushar7531

 🛠️ Resolve360 – MERN Stack Support Ticket System
 Welcome to Resolve360, a full-stack MERN application built as a learning project to explore core web development concepts including authentication, RESTful APIs, state management, and real-world CRUD operations.